 Sign up to get our best tips for stress-free dinners with 5 Secrets to Dinnertime Sanity now!

 There are few things better than a good Spicy Nacho Cheese Sauce.
-Creamy, cheesy, spicy and poured over crunchy tortilla chips – it’s my favorite guilty pleasure!
+Made with freshly shredded, sharp cheddar cheese and diced jalapenos, this dip is creamy, cheesy, spicy and poured over crunchy tortilla chips – it’s my favorite guilty pleasure!

 Nachos have always been my all-time favorite guilty pleasure.
 Ball games, movies, you name it – nachos were my snack of choice.
 In fact, they still are!

 Years ago, a friend and I were at a hockey game and we went to the snack bar for nachos.
 The cashier said it would be just a minute while they refilled the cheese.
 To our horror we watched them pour cheese sauce from a plastic bag into the nacho cheese dispenser.
 Stadium nachos would never be the same!